 - Create another job on your resume that will come first – I’ve seen people list something like Financial Analyst, seeking opportunities.

-- Completely delete the Lifeguard job from your resume you’re uploading.
+- Completely delete the Lifeguard job from the resume you’re uploading.

 - Create two separate sections for experience – at the top, put a Professional Experience section and then below you could include an Additional Work Experience section.